BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 ### Background

 This blog is intended for C/C++ programmers who have the essential knowledge of assembly.
-However, if you haven't had any experience of assembly before, read on and see how you get on!
+Nonetheless, if you haven't had any experience of assembly before, read on and see how you get on!

 ### GCC Options